 - Straining to urinate or making multiple attempts to urinate

-The most common cause of these problems is a urinary tract infection, which is why dogs are often treated for that, first, and then only later for bladder cancer.
-As noted above, over half the dogs who have bladder cancer will also have a UTI during their diagnosis or treatment.
+The most common cause of these problems is a urinary tract infection, so dogs are often treated for that first, and then only later for bladder cancer.
+As noted above, over half the dogs with bladder cancer will also have a UTI during their diagnosis or treatment.

-If the tumor spreads to the bones, a less common bladder cancer symptom is pain or lameness.
+If the tumor spreads to the bones, pain or lameness is a less common bladder cancer symptom.